Our company history

 Ennis & Tick remains one of Hamilton’s most prominent law firms for a decade and a half.
 In 1983, Ennis leaves the firm, and the name changes to Stanley M. Tick & Associates.
 Under Tick, an even greater emphasis is placed on the firm’s personal injury, professional negligence, and products liability specialties.
 Tick & his associates become known province-wide as leading experts in these areas.
 Within a few years, wrongful dismissal and employment-related cases become two more of the firm’s primary specialties.

-In 1996 Pheroze Jeejeebhoy was called to the bar and joined Mr. Tick as an associate in 2007.
-Throughout his distinguished career he has never been one to shy away from challenging issues.
-Making justice his priority his clients have found Mr. Jeejeebhoy is an ethical and honourable champion.
-Mr. Jeejeebhoy will continue the tradition of excellence under a new firm entity, PJKJ Law Professional Corporation.
-Mr. Tick is pleased to lend his experience to the endeavor, and will continue to practice as counsel to PJKJ Law Professional Corporation.
+Pheroze Jeejeebhoy, after a decade in private practice, joined Mr. Tick as an associate in 2007.
+Throughout his distinguished career Mr. Jeejeebhoy has never been one to shy away from challenging issues.
+Mr. Jeejeebhoy is an ethical and honourable champion.
+Mr. Jeejeebhoy purchased the assets of Mr. Tick’s firm in 2016, and continues the tradition of excellence under a new firm entity, PJKJ Law Professional Corporation.